m0uwz/chatbot-the-architect/data/nlu.md

 - not very good
 - extremely sad
 - so sad
+- a little stressed out

 ## intent:how_are_you
 - how are you?
 - how are you doing?
 - how are you feeling?
 - what's up?
+- How is your day going?

 ## intent:insult
 - idiot